 On April 1, 2026, Iranian President Masoud Pezeshkian published an open letter addressed to “the people of the United States of America” — not to the State Department, not to Congress, not to Trump.
 To the people.
 Hours before Trump’s own prime-time address to the nation on the same war.
-The form of the letter is already an argument: that the conflict isn’t between the American and Iranian states, but between a population and the apparatus claiming to represent it.
+The form is already an argument: the conflict isn’t between the American and Iranian states, but between a population and the apparatus claiming to represent it.
 Everything that follows is built on that premise.

 The Opening Move: Separating People from Policy